David Piccini

-David Winsor Piccini (born September 29, 1988) is a Canadian politician who became Ontario's Minister of Labour, Immigration, Training & Skills Development on September 22, 2023.
-He was first elected to the Legislative Assembly of Ontario in the 2018 provincial election.
-He represents the riding of Northumberland—Peterborough South as a member of the Progressive Conservative Party of Ontario.
+David Winsor Piccini (born September 29, 1988) is a Canadian politician who has been the Ontario minister of infrastructure since September 2026.
+He was previously Ontario minister of labour, immigration, training and skills development from 2023 to 2026.
+He was first elected to the Legislative Assembly of Ontario in the 2018 provincial election and represents Northumberland—Peterborough South as a member of the Progressive Conservative Party of Ontario.

 Early life

-Piccini grew up in Port Hope, an hour east of Toronto.
+Piccini was raised in Port Hope, Ontario.

 Career

 Early career

 Piccini was employed supporting the international work of the Royal College of Physicians and Surgeons of Canada from 2015.
 In 2018, he helped found the Canadian International Health Education Association, leading one of Canada's largest healthcare missions to the Gulf region.

 In 2015, Piccini ran in Ottawa-Vanier for the Conservative Party of Canada, but finished third.

 Legislative Assembly of Ontario; Minister of the Environment

 Piccini was first elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 He represents the riding of Northumberland—Peterborough South as a member of the Progressive Conservative Party of Ontario.

 After he was elected, Piccini served from 2018-21 as a member of the Standing Committee on Finance and Economic Affairs, served from 2018-19 as the Parliamentary Assistant to the Minister of Colleges and Universities, and served from 2021-23 as the youngest-ever (at 33 years of age) Ontario Minister of the Environment, Conservation and Parks.